-Once upon a time, a long long time ago Christie Reynolds (Erin Krakow) and Penny Miller (Miranda Frigon) were childhood friends.
+Once upon a time, a long long time ago Christie Reynolds (Erin Krakow - Engaging Father Christmas) and Penny Miller (Miranda Frigon - Stonados) were childhood friends.
 That is until they fell out whilst performing at the school Christmas pageant and ever since have been fierce rivals especially as they both now teach in the same school.
-Things become complicated when not only does widowed father James (David Haydn-Jones) and his daughter Lily (Genae Charpentier) enter their lives but their rivalry leads them both entering a teacher cookie baking competition judged by local celebrity Chef Krueger (Alan Thicke).
-The trouble is that Christie hasn't got a clue when it comes to cooking and when she becomes close to both James and Lilly Penny's jealous side comes out to try and sabotage things.
+Things become complicated when not only does widowed father James (David Haydn-Jones - Dear Santa) and his daughter Lily (Genae Charpentier) enter their lives but their rivalry leads to them both entering a teacher cookie baking competition judged by local celebrity Chef Krueger (Alan Thicke).
+The trouble is that Christie hasn't got a clue when it comes to cooking and after she becomes close to both James and Lilly, Penny's jealous side comes out to try and sabotage things.

 I have long come to the understanding that if you call a movie a Christmas movie it automatically generates a certain amount of good will.
-It doesn't even need to be about Christmas as long as it has some pretty lights and hopefully a tree or two to make it work.
-That is what "A Cookie Cutter Christmas" is; it's not really a Christmas movie but almost a generic made for TV romantic comedy which thanks to those Christmassy elements brings out that natural aspect of good will which makes it okay.
+It doesn't even need to be about Christmas as long as it has some pretty lights and hopefully a tree or two to make it look festive.
+That is what the Hallmark movie "A Cookie Cutter Christmas" is; it's not really a movie about Christmas but almost a generic made for TV romantic comedy which thanks to those Christmas decorations brings out that natural aspect of good will which helps to make it enjoyable.

 What this all boils down to is that "A Cookie Cutter Christmas" is pretty much a cookie cutter Christmas movie with a familiar style, look, content, story, characters and acting which you can find in dozens of other made for TV movies.
-It is okay if you like easy to watch comedies but it doesn't leave a lasting impression.
+It doesn't mean it is bad but it is only okay if you like easy to watch comedies.